shamazmazum/AmnesiaTheDarkDescent/README.md

 * DevIL
 * GLEW

-All this libraries can be found in FreeBSD ports.
+All these libraries can be found in FreeBSD ports.

 ## Additional notes